League-Labs/sort-lab/README.md

 4) Run `npm run dev` to start the server

 Instead of (3) and (4) you can also run `npm run dev:watch` and the development server will automatically watch for changes, rebuild, and keep the server running.

+## Playfield Setup Options

+The "New" button includes a dropdown menu with different initialization options:

+* Random - Creates a playfield with randomly ordered elements (default)
+* Sorted Down - Creates a playfield with elements sorted in descending order
+* Sorted Up - Creates a playfield with elements sorted in ascending order